Introduction

 Root canal treatment — also known as endodontic treatment — is a procedure designed to remove infected or damaged pulp tissue from inside the tooth, clean and disinfect the root canal system, and seal the space to help prevent reinfection.

-The general stages include: assessment and imaging, local anaesthesia, accessing the pulp chamber, cleaning and shaping the canals, disinfection, filling and sealing, and restoration of the tooth with a filling or crown.
 Modern root canal treatment is generally a comfortable procedure carried out under effective local anaesthesia.
 Many patients report that the experience is similar to having a routine filling placed.
+If you'd like to learn more about how this procedure works, our page on root canal treatment provides further detail.

 Can Antibiotics Be Used Alongside Root Canal Treatment?

+It's worth noting that antibiotic prescribing in dentistry follows careful guidelines.
 The increasing global concern around antimicrobial resistance means that dentists are encouraged to prescribe antibiotics only when clinically indicated, rather than as a routine measure for all dental infections.
+Responsible antibiotic use is an important part of modern dental care.

 The Science Behind Why Antibiotics Alone Fall Short